Psycho Cop 2

 Psycho Cop 2 (also known as Psycho Cop Returns) is a 1993 American slasher film directed by Adam Rifkin, and written by Dan Povenmire.
 It is the sequel to the 1989 film Psycho Cop.

+In the film, a serial killer is party crashing at a bachelor party, and proceeds to attack both the guests and the strippers attending the party.